 We continue to invest in certain research and development ("R&D") projects to drive future growth and to remain competitive in our product lines.
 Our main R&D facilities are located in the U.S and India.
-Our R&D costs primarily include personnel costs and expenses related to the development of new products.
-Research and development costs were \$93.0 million in 2022, \$47.5 million in 2021 and \$42.9 million in 2020.
+Our R&D costs primarily relate to headcount and employment expense in support of the ongoing development of new products.
+Research and development costs were \$85.3 million in 2023, \$93.0 million in 2022 and \$47.5 million in 2021.